karmada-io/karmada/README.md

 The Karmada Controller Manager runs the various controllers,  the controllers watch karmada objects and then talk to the underlying clusters’ API servers to create regular Kubernetes resources.

-1. Cluster Controller: attach kubernetes clusters to Karmada for managing the lifecycle of the clusters by creating membercluster object.
+1. Cluster Controller: attach kubernetes clusters to Karmada for managing the lifecycle of the clusters by creating cluster object.

 2. Policy Controller: the controller watches PropagationPolicy objects.
 When PropagationPolicy object is added, it selects a group of resources matching the resourceSelector and create PropagationBinding with each single resource object.
 3. Binding Controller: the controller watches PropagationBinding object and create PropagationWork object corresponding to each cluster with single resource manifest.